 5) Always have the end goal in mind

 Tidiness is a journey.
 There are always improvements that can be made.
-It is important that when you set out on this journey you establish why you are doing it and what you want to gain.
-It may be that you want a much clearer and freer space at home to help with your creativity and serenity.
+It is important that when you set out on this journey, sure you establish why you are doing it and what you want to gain.
+It may be that you want a clearer space at home to help with your creativity and serenity.
 If this is the case, remind yourself before every tidying task that this is helping you reach your goal.
-Then you are less likely to give up.
-The more you start to see the benefits and feel the end goal in sight, the more fun it will become.
+This way, you are less likely to give up.
+The more you start to see the benefits and understand your end goal in sight, the more fun the whole process will become.

 When clearing out your belongings, if you decide you have some things you don’t need in the house but don’t want to get rid of then please visit our storage page to get a quote and book online.
 We make it really convenient as we collect, we store and we deliver!